emsig/libdlf/README.md

 2. 3-6 characters of first author or first initials of authors.
 E.g., `wer`.
 3. Number of points.
 E.g. `201`.
 4. Year.
 E.g. `2018`.
-   (This can be followed by a lowercase letter if there are several filters of the same type, author, number of points, and year.)
+   (This can be followed by an appendix, a lowercase letter if there are several filters of the same type, author, number of points, and year.)
 5. Values provided in the file, in the correct order.
 E.g. `j0j1`.
    Accepted values:
    - Hankel: j0, j1, j2
    - Fourier: sin, cos

 The given examples yield the filter file name `hankel_wer_201_2018_j0j1.txt`.

 ### File format